xPokerr/LuaMaker-for-SteamTools/README.md

 # LuaMaker for SteamTools
 A command-line Python tool to automate creation of a Steam depot Lua file with depot decryption keys and manifest IDs.
+Easily create lua and manifest for SteamTools from your installed Steam games!

 ---